SLO employee who knocked out woman at Avila bar wants to ‘pay-to-stay’ at a SoCal jail

 Though the jail sentence is for 60 days, Olcott is required to serve half of that time.
 Funke-Bilu said that his client can serve 15 days in jail and the other 15 days of his sentence would be “alternative sentencing,” meaning he could wear an electronic monitoring device and comply with the restrictions of his surveillance, while out of jail.

 Parkinson told The Tribune in an email Tuesday evening that he wouldn’t object to the pay-to-stay custody for Olcott as long as: the judge would allow it, that it’s in a public city jail, and that Olcott pays for it, which is a “cost saving to the county.”
-Olcott appears ready to meet each of those conditions, according to his attorney’s statements.
+Olcott appears ready to meet each of those conditions, according to the statements his attorney made earlier in the day.

 “When this was first brought to the attention of the Sheriff, he indicated he would not object based on the stipulations listed above,” said Sheriff’s spokesman Tony Cipolla in an email.
 “Where Mr. Olcott served his time was not a major concern of the Sheriff, as long as he served his time based on those stipulations.”